Child labour in Africa: Burkina Faso

-According to Burkina Faso's United States Department of Labor in 2012, 37.8% of children in Burkina Faso, between the ages of 5–14 years, were working in granite quarries and gold mines.
-These children have worked 6 to 7 days a week for up to 14 hours per day.
+According to the United States Department of Labor in 2012, 37.8% of children in Burkina Faso aged 5-14 were working, while another 13.6% were both going to school and working.

+Children working in granite quarries and gold mines were working 6 to 7 days a week for up to 14 hours per day.
 So-called "payment" is in the form of food to eat and a place to sleep.
-Since that time, the Government has adopted a National Action Plan, and in collaboration with Interpol, have since have rescued many children from child trafficking.
+Since that time, the government has adopted a National Action Plan, and in collaboration with Interpol, have since have rescued many children from child trafficking.

+By 2023, the percentage of children working in Burkina Faso had dropped slightly to 35.7%, according to the United States' Department of Labor.

 Christian Children's Fund of Canada (CCFC) has partnered with EDUCO, a fellow member of the ChildFund Alliance, to implement a European Union-funded project in north Burkina to prevent children from working in mines.

 Democratic Republic of the Congo

 In 2008, Bloomberg claimed child labour in copper and cobalt mines of DR Congo that supplied Chinese companies.
 The children dig the ore by hand, carry sacks of ores on their backs, and these are then purchased by these companies.
 Over 60 of Katanga's 75 processing plants are owned by Chinese companies and 90 percent of the region's minerals go to China.
 An African NGO report claimed 80,000 child labourers under the age of 15, or about 40% of all miners, were supplying ore to Chinese companies in this African region.

 BBC, in 2012, accused Glencore of using child labour in its mining and smelting operations of Africa.
 Glencore denied it used child labour, and said it has strict policy of not using child labour.
 Glencore claimed being aware of child miners who it claimed were part of a group of artisanal miners.
 They had without authorisation raided Glencore's concession since 2010, and the company claimed it has been pleading with the government to remove the artisanal miners from its concession.

 About 4.7 million children aged 5–14 work in Congo.
-In addition to copper mines, children with their families participate in artisanal mining of cobalt, wolframite, cassiterite, columbite-tantalite, gold, diamonds.
+In addition to copper mines, children with their families participate in illegal artisanal mining of cobalt, wolframite, cassiterite, columbite-tantalite, gold, diamonds.
+As of 2024, an estimated 40,000 children work in artisanal mining in the Congo.
 Many of these use hammers to break free the ore, pour harsh chemicals with no protective equipment, and manually transport rocks from deep pit or open pit mines.
+Workers including children suffer injuries, amputations and death as the result of the hazardous working conditions and mine tunnel collapses during artisanal mining of cobalt which is used in cell phones.
 Children also work in agriculture and continue to be recruited as child soldiers for Congolese National Army and various rebel groups.
 Child labour is commonly visible on the streets of Kinshasa region.